rexder26/Web-Academy/Lab WriteUp/CORS.md

-# Title: Cross origin resource sharing , Web Academy
+# Title: Cross origin resource sharing , *Web Academy*
-- By👨‍💻: Nathan Hailu
+- 👨‍💻By: Nathan Hailu
-- Description🗒: Labs are solved and their write up is here.
+- 🗒Description: Labs are solved and their write up is here.
-- Date📅: Mon 12/12/2022
+- 📅Date: Mon 12/12/2022

 ================= { START } ==============================